 For one, studies show that high levels of stress can tax the esophagus and cause heartburn and difficulty swallowing.
 Not only that, but stress can also cause nausea, bloating, pain, and inflammation in the stomach and bowels.
 An overactive stress response can also damage your intestinal lining — a condition known as “leaky gut” — making your defense against infection- and disease-causing invaders weaker.
-Experts say a damaged gut lining can lead to a host of other conditions like autoimmune. disease, arthritis, asthma, obesity, acne, and more.
+Experts say a damaged gut lining can lead to weight gain and a host of other conditions like autoimmune. disease, arthritis, asthma, obesity, acne, and more.

 When it comes to relieving your stress, the APA recommends getting enough sleep each night (that’s at least eight hours), keeping a healthy social support network (give those friends and family members a call, or schedule a weekly video chat!), and getting regular exercise.

 Additionally, engaging in stress-reducing activities like meditation, journaling, and even fun art projects can make a world of difference.
 Try out some of these anxiety-busting suggestions, and you’ll be feeling calmer — and healthier — in no time.